CenturyLinkCloud/APIDocs/Servers/set-server-disks.md

   "attachments": []
 }}}

 Changes (adds or removes) disks on an existing server.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It